This is a simple ISO 9001 Project Plan. It will give you an overview of the steps required for achieving ISO 9001 and the time involved.

 Generally, Certification Bodies audit small companies for 1 day, once per year.
-Bigger organisations are audited twice per year.
+Bigger organizations are audited twice per year.
 To get information on potential auditors please see:

 The purpose of this gap analysis is to identify the areas in your company that require change in order to be compliant.

 Our Quality Manual Template includes a 18-page gap analysis template which:

 A gap analysis will compare your current systems with the requirements of the standard.
 Where there is a shortfall, it is called a "gap".
 This will show the processes: